Bioscientists using human brain cells

 An international team, led by Johns Hopkins University in Baltimore, published in the journal Frontiers in Science on Tuesday a detailed road map to what they call "organ-like intelligence".

-The goal is to develop a highly efficient system that can solve problems beyond what conventional digital computers solve, while helping the development of neuroscience and other areas of medical research.
+The goal is to develop a highly efficient system that can solve problems beyond those solved by conventional digital computers, while aiding the development of neuroscience.and other areas of it of research.

-The project's ambitions are reflected in more advanced quantum computing, but raise many ethical questions around the "consciousness" of the brain's organelles.
+The project's ambitions are reflected in a more quantum computing, but they raise many ethical questions about the "consciousness" of the organ-like assemblies of the brain.

 "I expect an intelligent dynamic system based on synthetic biology, but not limited by the many functions that a brain has to serve in an organism," said Professor Thomas Hartung of Johns Hopkins, who has assembled a community of 40 scientists to develop the new technology.